This multipronged approach to DEI training and learning engages learners’ heads, hearts and hands to create a movement with staying power.

 Given how sensitive these issues are, it is tempting for DEI educators to soft-pedal around difficult topics and hope that participants get it in their own time.
 This is a mistake.
 The value of DEI learning in the workplace lies in the collective insights, dialogue, and behavior change of the group and the organization over time.
 Educators cannot enable this change by skirting hard conversations.
 We need to confront difficult truths in a way that both engages and empowers participants to build something better for themselves and their colleagues.

-At Grads of Life, we utilize a simple and effective framework to guide our design and delivery of DEI learning content.
+At Grads of Life, we utilize a simple and effective framework to guide our design and delivery of DEI training and learning content.
 We call it the Head-Heart-Hand framework.

 Engaging Participants’ Heads

 Our consultancy ensures that all of our programming is informed by research.
 We reference and build upon a wealth of knowledge from experts in business, management, leadership, education, psychology, sociology and history.
 Grads of Life is also deeply involved in furthering research into DEI best practices.
 We view our research-based programming as foundational for every engagement.

 It is absolutely vital to share this research with our participants, so that they can have access to insights from experts, but this research alone is not sufficient to drive practice change.
 Our perceptions of the world are shaped by powerful cognitive pathways, built over time, with inputs that include our personal experiences, our sense of self and our in-group, and our beliefs, both conscious and unconscious.
 In order to promote behavior change, we need to tap into the data and people’s emotions and belief systems (and follow up with tactical steps).
 In short, we need to engage our participants’ hearts and hands.